CPLN-680-Spring-2022/Tan_Jiamin_RoadDetection/README.md

 `Tan_RoadDetection_report.pdf` is the final report for this project.

 `notebooks` contains all the Jupyter notebooks used for processing the data and for training and getting predictions of the neural networks.
-All the models can be found in notebooks in corresponded names.
+All the models and full prediction results on the test set can be found in notebooks in corresponded names.

 `modules` contains all functions used for data processing.
 The uses of each function are documented on top of each `.py` file.